Download Historical Monuments Data in Shapefile, KML, MID +15 GIS Formats

 Here are some blogs you might be interested in:

-Online GPS to SHP GIS Conversion
+Online Conversion from GPS to GeoJSON

-Step 2: Choose the Output Format
+Step 2: Decide on the Conversion Format

 Step 3: Execute the Conversion